 Often, there is no one reason a business decides it’s time to change IT providers, but rather a variety of contributing factors.
 It’s not always clear if the time is right.
 However, there are some general indicators that may help.

 Size is one of the easiest triggers to identify.
-When the size of your business grows, your IT support needs can change.
-You begin to feel that you have outgrown your IT support.
+No matter if you are a small business or significantly larger, when your business grows, your IT support needs can change.
+When this happens, you often begin to feel that your team has outgrown your current IT services .
 This normally manifests in one of three ways: numbers, dependency, or sophistication.

 Adding employees or locations increases the number of devices and amount of equipment that must be supported and managed.
-For a single internal IT resource or a small break/fix provider, the difference in supporting 5 versus 15 employees is vast.
-When your numbers grow to the point that your current provider can’t keep up, it is time to consider upgrading to a more proactive managed IT services model.
+For many small businesses, a single internal IT resource or a small break/fix provider no longer will do.
+The difference in supporting 5 versus 15 employees is vast.
+No longer is it as cost-effective to spend your team members' time trying to find an on-site solution.
+When your numbers grow to the point that your current provider can’t keep up, it is time to consider outsourcing and upgrading to a more proactive managed IT services model.

 When your size increases, your dependency on technology also grows.
 Consistent, reliable support is required.
 A single IT person who has other clients, takes periodic vacations, or even gets sick once in a while cannot provide the availability you need.
 Whether it’s a help desk or a small support team, you now require multiple resources to ensure access to support when you need it.